Socialist Unity Party of Germany: A monopoly of power

-Although it was nominally a merger of equals, from the beginning the SED was dominated by Communists.
-By the late 1940s, the SED began to purge most recalcitrant Social Democrats from its ranks.
-By the time of East Germany's formal establishment in 1949, the SED was a full-fledged Communist party—essentially the KPD under a new name.
-It began to develop along lines similar to other Communist parties in the Soviet bloc.
+Although the SED was nominally the product of a merger between the Communist Party of Germany (KPD) and the eastern Social Democratic Party (SPD), it quickly became dominated by Communist leaders.
+From its foundation in 1946, Soviet occupation authorities and Communist cadres marginalised and purged dissenting Social Democrats, and by the time of the GDR’s formal establishment in 1949, the SED had effectively become a continuation of the KPD under a new name, adhering to strict Marxist–Leninist principles and following the model of Soviet-aligned parties.

-Although other parties nominally continued to exist, the Soviet occupation authorities forced them to join in the National Front of Democratic Germany, a nominal coalition of parties that was for all intents and purposes controlled by the SED.
-By ensuring that Communists predominated on the list of candidates put forward by the National Front, the SED effectively predetermined the composition of legislative bodies in the Soviet zone, and from 1949 in East Germany.

-Over the years, the SED gained a reputation as one of the most hardline parties in the Soviet bloc.
-When Mikhail Gorbachev initiated reforms in the Soviet Union in the 1980s, the SED held to an orthodox line.
+Though other parties continued to exist, they were compelled by Soviet authorities to participate in the National Front, a coalition effectively controlled by the SED.
+By ensuring Communist dominance on the National Front’s candidate lists, the SED predetermined legislative representation in both the Soviet zone and the post‑1949 GDR.
+Over the decades, it became known as one of the most ideologically rigid parties in the Eastern Bloc.
+When Soviet leader Mikhail Gorbachev introduced reforms such as perestroika and glasnost in the 1980s, the SED rejected them, reinforcing its image as a hardline communist force.

 Organisation

 Basic organisation

 The party organisation was based on, and co-located with, the institutions of the German Democratic Republic.
 Its influence stood behind and shaped every facet of public life.
 The party required every member to live by the mantra "Where there is a comrade, the party is there too" (Wo ein Genosse ist, da ist die Partei).
 This meant that the party organisation was at work in publicly owned industrial and quasi-commercial enterprises, machine and tractor stations, publicly owned farms and in the larger agricultural cooperatives, expressly mandated to monitor and regulate the operational management of each institution.

 The smallest organisational unit in the party was the Party Group.
 Group members elected one of their number Party Group Organiser (PGO), to take responsibility for Party Work.
 There were also a Treasurer, an Agitator, and according to the size of the group other associated members included in the Party Group leadership.
-Where there were several Party Groups operating in a single place they would be combined in a Departmental Party Organisation (APO / Abteilungsparteiorganisation) which in turn would have its own leadership and an APO Party Secretariat.
+If there were several Party Groups operating in a single place they would be combined in a Departmental Party Organisation (APO / Abteilungsparteiorganisation) which in turn would have its own leadership and an APO Party Secretariat.